 Historic buildings and architecture in Cape Town

-As the oldest city in South Africa, Cape Town boasts a number of historical buildings, many of which are still in use today and open to visitors.
-The city’s architecture is a testament to the many and varied influences on South Africa’s unique history.
+As the oldest city in South Africa, Cape Town boasts a number of important historical buildings, many of which are still in use today and open to visitors.
+The city’s architecture is a testament to the many and varied influences on South Africa’s unique history and a dream for any architecture enthusiasts!

 South Africa’s oldest building